kennethlynne/ng-paginator-plz/README.md

 Angular pagination library that handles pagination non-intrusively.
 It provides you with the paginated data and some controlls to navigate in the data, it's up to you to handle listing of data.
+See demo [here](http://kennethlynne.github.io/ng-paginator-plz/demo/).

 # Install:
 Download zip, or use bower